HaouziJ/images-preprocessor/README.md

     docker-compose up

-This command will create 3 containers:
+This command will create 3 containers.
+It can take few minutes:

 ![Alt text](images/docker_view.png)

+This command will launch:
+- The mongoDB database
+- The flask web server
+- The unit test for images preprocessor
+    - If the tests are all success it will launch:
+        - The airflow web server
+        - The airflow scheduler
+        - Trigger once the DAG images preprocessor

 Execution
 =========